shashikg/X-Vector-Based-Speaker-Diarization/documentations/Documentation_Model.md

 `batch_size_for_ecapa:`         |  _int_, Batch size of audio segments while performing feature extraction using ECAPA-TDNN `vad_step:`                     |  _int_, Number of windows to split each audio chunk into.
 Argument used by Silero-VAD module
 `split:`                        |  _str_, Argument defining type of split of dataset, <br /> default = 'full' indicates no split
+`use_precomputed_vad:`           | _bool_, If True, downloads precomputed Voice Activity Detection label output for the dataset.
+Only available for dataset options specified in `dataset_name`
+`use_oracle_vad:`                | _bool_, If True, model does Voice Activity Detection directly from groundtruth rttm files bypassing the Silero VAD module.
+`skip_overlap:`                  | _bool_, If True, model skips the windows with multiple speakers speaking by inspecting the groundtruth rttm files

 **Class Functions:**